lecoultre/resume/README.md

 - Implemented audit recommendations, mitigated risks via root cause analysis and drafted operating procedures

 **Business Analyst @ [Lombard Odier](https://www.lombardodier.com) (_2005- 2009_)**
-- Managed the rollout of complex IT projects for the Bank’s remuneration and performance reviews
+- Managed the rollout of complex IT projects (including SAP) for the Bank’s remuneration and performance reviews
 - Ensured the smooth operation of the bank’s payroll and remuneration systems
 - Built a data warehouse on performance related data including ETL and reporting
 - Performed scenario analysis on the bank’s performance and bonus pool